goshiphq/goship-cms/content/blog/goship-com-honors-injured-fallen-service-members-supporting-wounded-warrior-project.md

   of donors and corporate partners, WWP is able to provid
 postedAt: 1528477037000
 news: true
-description: GoShip.com partnered with the Wounded Warrior Project (WWP) to honor our fallen service members this Memorial Day by becoming a WWP Corporate Champion.
+description: GoShip partners with the Wounded Warrior Project (WWP) to honor fallen service members on Memorial Day by becoming a WWP Corporate Champion.
 altText: wounded warrior project
-image: images/small-business-shipping.jpg
+image: images/goship-blog-90-.png
 ---
 **Pittsburgh, PA, May 25, 2018** – GoShip.com, an online shipping exchange, partnered with the Wounded Warrior Project (WWP) to honor our fallen service members this Memorial Day by becoming a WWP Corporate Champion.